Dewyer/nahfstocks/doc/idea.md

     - Event props:
         - Target: Global, Sector, Individual Company
         - Weight: Wrapped exponential distribution - how big the news is
-        - Nonce: Trader interpretation modifier
+        - Nonce: TraderAgent interpretation modifier
         - General Sentiment: Good news or bad news ?
     - Random events
         - Have different probabilities to occur
     - Reoccuring events:
         - Earnings call
             - has fix weight and is individual
             - Nonce is fix as well
             - Senitment is the result compared to expectations

-- Trader
+- TraderAgent
     - Creates orders on the exchange
     - Has biases
     - Reacts to incoming events